Kent County Cricket Club in 2018: Regional Super50

 Kent competed in the 2017–18 Regional Super50, a List A tournament that is part of the West Indian domestic season, after accepting an invitation from the West Indies Cricket Board.
 This was the second consecutive year that the county competed in the competition which ran from 30 January to 24 February.
-In the absence of club captain Sam Billings who was with the England cricket team in Australia and New Zealand, the side was captained by Joe Denly and, in Denly's absence at the end of the tour, Will Gidman.
+In the absence of club captain Sam Billings who was with the England cricket team in Australia and New Zealand, the team was captained by Joe Denly and, in Denly's absence at the end of the tour, Will Gidman.
 Head coach Matt Walker was also working with the England T20 team and assistant coach Allan Donald and Second XI coach Min Patel led the tour.

 Kent were drawn in Group B and played two matches against each of the other teams in the group: Guyana, Jamaica, Leeward Islands and the United States.
 All of the county's matches took place on Antigua.
 After a loss against Guyana in their opening fixture, good team bowling performances and half centuries from Alex Blake and, in the next match, Zak Crawley, saw Kent beat both Jamaica and the Leeward Islands.
 Crawley's score of 99 not out was his highest List A score in only his fourth match, with the match ending in controversial circumstances with the opposing Leeward Islands bowling wide balls in what was seen by some as an attempt to deny Crawley the opportunity to reach his century.